-NHS Arterial Reconstruction projects will provide for the construction of new bridge structures, or the reconstruction or rehabilitation of existing bridge structures, consistent with improvements identified in the Bridge Management System.
-These projects will be designed to meet minimum design values for Controlling Design Criteria.
-Design values are presented in the AASHTO A Policy on Geometric Design of Highways and Streets, AASHTO LRFD Bridge Design Specifications, AASHTO Standard Specifications for Highway Bridges, and the WYDOT Bridge Design Manual.
+Non-NHS State Highway Reconstruction projects, for all functional classifications, will provide for the construction of new bridge structures, or the reconstruction or rehabilitation of existing bridge structures, consistent with improvements identified in the Bridge Management System.
+These projects, relating to bridge structure design, will be designed to meet minimum WYDOT design values for Controlling Design Criteria presented in Table 10.
+Supplemental design values are from AASHTO A Policy on Geometric Design of Highways and Streets, AASHTO LRFD Bridge Design Specifications, AASHTO Standard Specifications for Highway Bridges, and the WYDOT Bridge Design Manual.

-Bridge structure designs will be based on the minimum design values presented in this Guide, see Table 3 and Table 4.
-Design values, above the minimums presented in this Guide, are available (from referenced AASHTO and WYDOT manuals) when justified due to higher traffic volumes, higher truck traffic volumes, identified safety concerns including higher frequency or more severe crash types, or other identified highway needs.
-Long structures, defined as length in excess of 200 feet, may have a lesser roadway width to accommodate the traveled way plus 4 feet outside offsets to curb barrier or rail.
+Highway and bridge structure designs will be based on the minimum design values presented in this Guide.
+The use of other design values, from the referenced WYDOT or AASHTO manuals, are available for use when justified due to higher traffic volumes, higher truck traffic volumes, identified safety concerns including higher frequency or more severe crash types, or other identified highway needs.

-Table 4.
-NHS Arterial - Reconstruction Project Type: Structure Controlling Design Criteria and Design Values
+Table 10.
+Non-NHS State Highways (SH) - Reconstruction Project Type: Structure Controlling Design Criteria and Design Values